 - upgraded environmentally-friendly controlled emission toilets with new floors and new taps

 - re-painting of the carriage interior saloon and vestibule panels, walls and ceiling

 The work was carried out by Vossloh Kiepe in a specially prepared area of Abellio Greater Anglia’s Crown Point Depot in Norwich.
 In addition to the refurbishment work described above RFM 10203 was converted to provide more seating standard class seating thus the coach became a Tourist Standard Open Buffet (TSOB) also known as a Tourist Standard Buffet (TSB) and was renumbered 10412

-TSOB 10412 continued its service on the Great Eastern Mainline until late 2019/early 2020 when, due to changes in the regulations for access for persons of restricted mobility, Greater Anglia returned the coach to its owner, a Rolling Stock Company (ROSCO) called Porterbrook.
+TSOB 10412 continued its service on the Great Eastern Mainline until the 10th of March 2020 when, due to changes in the regulations for access for persons of restricted mobility, Greater Anglia returned the coach to its owner, a Rolling Stock Company (ROSCO) called Porterbrook.